gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-geometry-lathe.md

 </pre>
 <p>It worked!
 It got rid of the seam.
 Unfortunately it took several seconds to run and
 made the interface unusable.
 This is because it's a O^2 solution.
-If you slide the sliders for the most vertices you can generate ~20000 vertices.
-For an O^2 that's up to 300 million iterations that have to happen.
+If you slide the sliders for the most vertices(distance/divisions) in example above you can generate ~114000 vertices.
+For an O^2 that's up to 12 billion iterations that have to happen.
 </p>
 <p>I searched the net for a easy solution.
 I didn't find one.
 I thought about putting all the points
 in an <a href="https://en.wikipedia.org/wiki/Octree">octree</a> to make finding matching points